Ulyssia

 Ulyssia is a residential gigayacht currently under development, with an expected length of 324 m.
 The project is being led by Ulyssia Residences AG, a company established by Swiss national Frank Binder.
 The vessel is designed to operate as a mobile residential community and is planned to offer long-term leases for onboard living units.

 Overview

-Construction of Ulyssia is planned at the Meyer Werft shipyard in Germany, with completion projected for 2029.
+The contract for construction was signed with China Merchants Cruise Shipbuilding (CMCS), with completion projected for 2031.
 The vessel's exterior design is by Norwegian naval architect Espen Øino, and the interior design is being led by Francesca Muzio of FM Architettura.
 Upon completion, the vessel is expected to include 133 privately owned residences and 22 guest suites.
 Residence pricing reportedly ranges from US$10 million to 90 million, depending on unit size and layout.

 Design and residences

 The vessel's exterior is planned to include large glass surfaces and a streamlined profile.
 Interior layouts are reported to include residential units ranging from 110 m2 to over 930 m2, with configurations offering multiple bedrooms, kitchens, and private terraces.
 Residence holders will also acquire a proportional share in the operational management entity.